 These ultra-portable oxygen canisters are designed to go where you go.
 Each canister measures just a few inches and weighs roughly 0.08 pounds, so you can easily toss it in your purse, briefcase or gym bag when you're headed into a big day.

-How to Use the O+ Mini:
+The Best Way to Breathe the O+ Mini:

 - Learn More